 - Low on energy cost.

-- Versatile material which can easily made into various window styles and designs.
+- Versatile material which can easily be made into various window styles and designs.

 - Low maintenance.

-- During extreme heat conditions, vinyl colors will fade which needs to be totally replaced since it can't be repainted.
+- During extreme heat conditions, vinyl colors can fade (and can’t be repainted).

 - Low resale value.

-Aluminum windows has been used in classic as well as modern architecture.
-This is because of its durability and longevity.
+Aluminum windows are used in both classic and modern architecture, due to their durability and longevity.

 - Outperforms wood and vinyl in noise abatement.

 - Low maintenance.
-It doesn't shrink, split, fade and rust.
+Doesn’t shrink, split, fade or rust.

-- Although cheaper than wooden frames, it costs more than vinyl and fiberglass.
+- Cheaper than wooden frames, but cost more than vinyl or fiberglass.

-- Though they look similar, fiberglass frame can be repainted and is far more durable than a PVC frame.
+- Fiberglass frame can be repainted and is far more durable than a PVC frame.